PolyGPT/polygpt.github.io/README.md

 ## Background.

-- There is currently a Chrome Extension called 'Prompt Genie' that automatically translates Korean to English so that you can use ChatGPT.
+- There is currently Chrome Extensions that automatically translates Korean to English so that you can use ChatGPT.
 - I used it a lot, but it was inconvenient to use due to the problem that the translation content is displayed at the bottom and is not readable, the problem that only Google Translate can be utilized, the problem that only Korean is available, and the problem that conflicts with other Chrome Extensions.
 - In order to solve all of these problems, we have planned a service called PolyGPT.